Mapozzan/Mapozzan/README.md

 -    Back-End from Staart course

--    Rust in NEAR Protoclo
+-    Rust in NEAR Protocol

 ## 📫 How to reach me
 - Linkedin marco-andre-pozzan-bb7b27b6